1 New Case Of COVID-19 In Managed Isolation

 There is one new case of COVID-19 to report in managed isolation today.
 There are no new community cases.

-Yesterday our laboratories completed 2,960 tests for COVID-19, bringing our total number of tests completed to date to 1,142,938.
+Yesterday our laboratories completed 5,995 tests for COVID-19, bringing the total number of tests completed to date to 1,148,933.

 November quarantine cluster

+Genome sequencing for Case B matched that of Case A, confirming transmission of COVID-19 from the first New Zealand Defence Force worker to the second.

-Of Case B’s 55 identified close contacts, 48 have returned a negative result, and the rest are pending.
+Of 58 close contacts identified for Case B, 56 have returned a negative result.
+The remaining two are pending.

 NZ COVID Tracer